Israeli Navy: History

 Until 1967 the Naval Headquarters were located at Stella Maris, on the slopes of Mount Carmel, Haifa.
 After the Six-Day War it was relocated to the Kirya in Tel Aviv, next to IDF Headquarters.

 Yom Kippur War

 In the most significant engagement in its history, during the Yom Kippur War five Israeli Navy missile boats sank five Syrian ships without losses during the Battle of Latakia.
 As a result, the Syrian Navy remained in port for the remainder of the conflict.
 It was the first naval battle in history between surface-to-surface missile-equipped missile boats.

 Another significant engagement was the Battle of Baltim, during which six Israeli Navy missile boats engaged four Egyptian Navy missile boats sinking three, again, without losses.

+USS Liberty incident

 2006 Lebanon War

 The surprise attack on the Israeli navy's flagship INS Hanit by an onshore Hezbollah battery was a turning point for naval doctrine and operations.
-Four seamen died when the YJ-83 missile hit the gunship because the vessel's missile defense systems had not been turned on at that time.
+Four seamen died when the YJ-83 missile hit the corvette because the vessel's missile defense systems had not been turned on at that time.

+Syrian Civil War

+In late 2024, after the fall of the government of Bashar al-Assad in the Syrian Civil War, the Israeli Navy attacked Syrian ships.